Sleavely/datadiff-laravel/README.md

 ### Viewing diffs

-Because we added the DiffTrait to our model, we can do cool stuff like:
+Because we added the DatadiffTrait to our model, we can do cool stuff like:

 ```php